 - a.
 Sexual abuse has nothing to do with the victim's present or future sexual orientation.
 Victims may be either heterosexual or homosexual. - b.
-A survivor is not at fault for the rape, even if she/he was in a secluded area, or had previous consensual sex with the attacker. - c.
-It is common for survivors of sexual assault to have feelings of embarrassment, anger, guilt, panic, depression and fear even several months or years after the attack.
+A survivor is not at fault for the rape, even if she/he was in a secluded area or had previous consensual sex with the attacker. - c.
+It is common for survivors of sexual assault to have feelings of embarrassment, anger, guilt, panic, depression, and fear even several months or years after the attack.
 Other common reactions include loss of appetite, nausea or stomachaches, headaches, loss of memory and/or trouble concentrating and changes in sleep patterns. - d.
 Additional Sexual Abuse prevention, reporting and educational information is located on the inmate kiosk.

-UNAUTHORIZED PHYSICAL CONTACT:
+UNAUTHORIZED CONTACT:

 ALL physical contact initiated by an inmate with Deputies/staff is UNAUTHORIZED.
 Any such physical contact could be perceived as battery on a law enforcement officer and may result in a sentence of FIVE (5) years in state prison (Florida Statute 784.07).
+All communication between you and all agency staff members will be conducted in a professional manner.
+No personal relationships, or attempts to establish the same, will be authorized.
 For your own protection and security, DO NOT engage in this type of behavior.